Interview by Allan Gardner

 Drawing comparison once more to old masters, like Turner depicting the waves, Holdsworth looks out upon the landscape and draws inspiration.
 The split in intention comes at the point in which historically, artists took inspiration from the natural world without giving anything back, and this is not the case with Holdsworth.
 His works also read as a warning, creating arresting visual motifs to represent our impact on the environment.
 Without being completely explicit, the works force us to consider our personal impact, consider our carelessness and consider what we can do to prevent this rapid deterioration.

-For those that are not familiar with your work, could you tell us a little bit of your background and your aims behind your practice exploring around the nature of the landscape and the nature of photography?
+For those that are not familiar with your work, could you tell us a little bit about your background and the aims behind your practice exploring the nature of the landscape and the nature of photography?

 What was the biggest challenge you faced for its development, either technical or conceptual?

 Working on and around glaciers can be dangerous.
 The dynamic nature of the glaciers themselves and the fast-changing weather in the mountains means that there are always risks to be managed.
 The work evolved over several years, and there were technical challenges along the way, but as with any research, these were very much a part of the natural development of the work.

 What has been your experience of this artist-scientist collaboration?